 In 2015, Equitable introduced two new funding facilities.
 The Company entered into a new funding program sponsored by a major Canadian Schedule I Bank to provide Equitable with a source of matched funding for its uninsured single family mortgages.
-The Bank also expanded its funding solutions for insured residential mortgages prior to securitization by increasing an existing credit facility and by adding a second facility with a group of major Schedule I Canadian Banks during the year.
-As a result, the aggregate size of its credit facilities increased to over \$1.1 billion from \$300 million in 2013 when the first credit facility commenced.
+This program started with a capacity of \$350 million and increased to \$500 million in the same year.
+The Bank also expanded its funding solutions for insured residential mortgages prior to securitization by increasing an existing credit facility from \$300 million to \$350 million and by adding a second facility of \$350 million which was provided by a group of major Schedule I Canadian Banks.

 In 2014, Equitable initiated a deposit note program, which provides institutional investors with access to uninsured deposits issued by the Company through the capital markets.
-In April 2014, Equitable issued a 3-year, \$150 million deposit note and added an additional \$85 million deposit note in March 2015.
+In April 2014, Equitable issued a 3-year, \$150 million deposit note.
+An additional \$85 million deposit note was issued in March 2015 and was fully redeemed in September 2016.
+As at December 31, 2016, the outstanding deposit note principal balance was \$150 million.